 Here's What Went Down With Angel Shave Club After Shark Tank

-Iskra Tsenkova decided to take matters into her own hands after noticing the stark difference between women's razors and men's razors.
-Or the lack thereof.
-During a shower, Tsenkova told the Times of San Diego that she noticed her husband's razor appeared to be the same as hers — yet hers cost more.
+Iskra Tsenkova decided to take matters into her own hands after noticing the stark difference between women's razors and men's razors — or the lack thereof.
+During a shower, Tsenkova told the Times of San Diego that she noticed her husband's razor appeared to be the same as hers, yet hers cost more.
 With that, she founded Angel Shave Club in 2016 to offer women's razors via subscription service at a reasonable price.
-Not only that, but Tsenkova was looking to do good with her business.
-She decided she wanted to help empower women by donating to causes against gender equality as well as helping women around the world to get a proper education, as well as access to jobs and products they need.
+Tsenkova was also looking to do good with her business.
+She decided she wanted to help empower women by donating to causes that help women around the world get a proper education and access to jobs and products they need.

 Advertisement

-But to take her business that step further, Tsenkova had an idea to get her business some extra cash flow: "Shark Tank."
+Tsenkova decided to take her business to a new place: "Shark Tank."
 "Being on 'Shark Tank' has been a dream of mine ever since the inception of Angel Shave Club," she explained of how she ended up on the ABC show.
 "We have auditioned for the show three times and I am so excited for the world to finally learn more about our brand."
 That dream came true in 2019.
-But it wasn't all smooth sailing, as things got a little hairy (pun intended) on the business series.
+But it wasn't all smooth sailing, as things got a little hairy (pun intended) on the popular series.

 Angel Shave Club didn't manage to land an investment on Shark Tank